-The way to do this is to raise prices or to build such an offer that encourages advertisers to invest in a pricing purchase – more expensive, but enabling the purchase of desired advertising blocks.
+The way to do this is to raise prices or to build such an offer that encourages advertisers to invest in a pricing purchase – more expensive but enabling the purchase of desired advertising blocks.

 TVN and TVP annually publish an official trade policy, based on which we can see what changes in prices will take place in 2019.

-- resignation from package buying on TVN and, in return, introduction of the TVN MAX package, including GRP packages on TVN and TVN7 in a 70/30 ratio; it can really mean a raise
+- resignation from package buying on TVN and, in return, the introduction of the TVN MAX package, including GRP packages on TVN and TVN7 in a 70/30 ratio; it can really mean a raise

 - a smaller rebate for the rate card buying, while increasing the level at which it is awarded

 - significant increase in CPP for thematic channels compared to 2018

 - promoting the rate card, not only on the main TVN but also on TVN7.